MixLLM: LLM Quantization with Global Mixed-precision between Output-features and Highly-efficient System Design: Evaluation

 Fig.\ref{fig:percentage-of-8bit} shows the percentage of 8-bit out features in each of the linear layers of Llama 3.1 8B, with 10\% global 8-bit out features searched by \SYS{} (i.e., W4.4A8).
 It shows that high-salient (i.e., 8-bit) features are distributed very differently in different linear layers.
 Specifically, the \texttt{v\_proj} and \texttt{down\_proj} layers show much higher percentage of high-salient features than other layers, for which Tab.\ref{tab:avg-percentage} shows the average percentage of different classes of linear layers.

-\subsubsection{One-pass vs. Progressive Search}
+\subsection{One-pass vs. Progressive Search}

-As described in Sec.\ref{subsec:search}, \SYS{} searches the high-salience features within a single pass.
+As described in Sec.\ref{subsec:search}, \SYS{} searches the high-salience features within a single pass rather than iteratively identifying the high-salience parts in a smaller step, as we observe the single-pass method show similar results with the iterative method and saves a lot of computation overhead than the latter.
 We have tried the progressive procedure on Llama 3.1 8B and Mistral 7B models, which identifies smaller portions of the high-salience features iteratively.
 Results show that the accuracy is the same to the one-pass method to two decimal places.
 However, the progressive method shows much higher search time due to the repeated procedure.
 The one-pass method takes 7 minutes for each of the two models to search 10\% high-salience features, while the progressive method that searches 2\% high-salience iteratively takes 30 minutes to find top 10\% features.